| Map |

 - Provide feedback

--- gently reinforce correct behavior?
+-- gently reinforce correct behavior with feedback

 - Require confirmation.
 OK?